fasia/old_github_pages/content/home/publications.md

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
 weight: 90

 title: Recent Publications
 subtitle: ''

+design:
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '2'

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication